 We are members of the UK Green Building Council and Cambridge Clean Tech and we will be engaging with local groups including Cambridge Carbon Footprint and Cambridge Climate Emergency to share ideas, encourage dialogue and promote best practice to businesses, organisations and the local community.

 Absolutely.
-We will be supporting and integrating the Chisolm Trail across our site, including new walking and cycling routes.
+We will be seeking to support and integrate the Chisolm Trail into our site, as well as including new walking and cycling routes for this part of Cambridge.
 There will be generous provision for cyclists, with parking, both outside for the visiting public and secure facilities within the buildings for tenants, guests and residents.
 This includes increased cycle storage provision with flexibility to store cargo bikes and e-bikes as well as charging facilities.

-Space for pedestrians, not only within the site but also along Devonshire Road, will be increased with the set back residential along Devonshire Road, naturally widening the pavement, in line with feedback from the first exhibition
+Space for pedestrians, not only within the site but also along Devonshire Road, will be increased with the set back buildings along Devonshire Road, allowing the introduction of a second, wider pavement, in line with feedback.

-The height of buildings across the site will range from 3 – 6 storeys, although the tallest elements will be set back from the road.
-Please see the Proposals for some further detail on the heights across the site.
+The height of buildings across the site will range from 2 – 6 storeys, although the tallest elements will be significantly set back from the road.

 Homes across the site will remain under the long-term ownership of Railpen as a professional landlord, with comprehensive maintenance, security and upkeep of all buildings.

 The Applicant will be engaging with the council, police and other local stakeholders on community safety issues to ensure appropriate design prevention strategies are in place.

 Of course.
 Whilst the Give My View platform is no longer live, we welcome all feedback emailed to firstname.lastname@example.org.